 - All programs must be completed with a minimum GPA of at least B (3.0).
 A matriculated graduate student whose GPA falls below 3.0 during the course of the program will be placed on probation.
 The student will then have up to 12 graduate credits within which to raise the GPA to 3.0.
 If this standard is not met, the student will be dismissed.

 - A matriculated graduate student who is dismissed must remain out of the college for at least one semester.
 To return, the student must file a formal application for reentry and pay a nonrefundable reentry fee ($10) by July 1 for Fall admission, by December 1 for Spring admission or by May 1 for Summer admission.
-The student must also petition the Office of Graduate Studies for permission to reenter.
-Requests for reentry will be reviewed on an individual basis by the Office of Graduate Studies and by the Advisor of the particular program.
+The student must also petition the Office of the Provost for permission to reenter.
+Requests for reentry will be reviewed on an individual basis by the Office of the Provost and by the Advisor of the particular program.
 Permission to reenter following a suspension may be granted one time only.
-Inactive students whose programs began eight or more years before the semester of reentry must also appeal to the Dean of Graduate Studies and to the Graduate Scholastic Standards Committee for readmission and re-evaluation of courses by the particular department.
+Inactive students whose programs began eight or more years before the semester of reentry must also appeal to the Associate Provost and to the Graduate Scholastic Standards Committee for readmission and re-evaluation of courses by the particular department.

 Academic Appeals: A student who believes he/she has received an inappropriate grade should take the following steps: